lars-sh/parent/README.md

 `spotbugs.excludeFilterFile` is meant to be used by child POMs to configure a SpotBugs excludes file.
 Example value: `${project.basedir}/spotbugs-excludes.xml`, Default value: *not set*

+`org.eclipse.jdt.core.compiler.annotation.missingNonNullByDefaultAnnotation` is meant to be used by child POMs to configure if Eclipse should enforce @NonNullByDefault annotations on every package.
+Values can be `error`, `warning`, `info` or `ignore` (disabled).
+Default value: `warning`

+`org.eclipse.jdt.core.compiler.annotation.nonnull.secondary` is meant to be used by child POMs to configure secondary @NonNull annotations that Eclipse should handle.
+Multiple values must be separated by comma.
+Default value: *empty*

+`org.eclipse.jdt.core.compiler.annotation.nonnullbydefault.secondary` is meant to be used by child POMs to configure secondary @NonNullByDefault annotations that Eclipse should handle.
+Multiple values must be separated by comma.
+Default value: *empty*

+`org.eclipse.jdt.core.compiler.annotation.nullable.secondary` is meant to be used by child POMs to configure secondary @Nullable annotations that Eclipse should handle.
+Multiple values must be separated by comma.
+Default value: `edu.umd.cs.findbugs.annotations.CheckForNull`

+`org.eclipse.jdt.core.compiler.doc.comment.support` is meant to be used by child POMs to configure if Eclipse should validate JavaDoc comments.
+Values can be `enabled` or `disabled`.
+Default value: `enabled`

 	maven.compiler.failOnWarning:     true
 	maven.compiler.source:            1.8
 	maven.compiler.target:            1.8